BeanGreen247/Linux_NVIDIA_GPU_Overclocking_Guide/README.md

 sudo chmod +x /usr/bin/overclock.sh
 ```
 And add it to startup for XFCE its in Application>Settings>Settings Manager>Session and Startup>Application Autostart
 Then click on Add.
-Give it a name, desciption and in command type the location /usr/bin/overclock.sh.
+Give it a name, desciption and in command type
 ```
-/usr/bin/overclock.sh
+bash /usr/bin/overclock.sh
 ```
 That will automatically overclock your GPU at startup.